 Camacho co-directed summer undergraduate research programs; research in mathematics applied to biology and sociology.
 She's received mentoring, research, and service awards from AAAS, PAESMEM, SACNAS, HENAAC, and ASU

-Cayetano most recent work focuses on the interdependency of the immigrant parent/child relationship and its relational impact during moments of intermediation.
+Catalina Cayetano most recent work focuses on the interdependency of the immigrant parent/child relationship and its relational impact during moments of cultural intermediation in the technolinguistic experience.